auca/com.121/Practice/Practice_02.md

 GDB) prefer the AT&T syntax, which has reverse operand order and requires a lot of punctuation-noise in assembly sources.

+## Problem #2: "Selection Constructs"

+Write a program `05` to read one character from the user.
+Compare the character with ' ' and '\t' (tab) values to check that it is a whitespace symbol to set a boolean variable (name it appropriately).
+For educational purposes, use a multiway `if` selections constructs and nothing else.
+At the end of the program, use a two-way if construct to check the boolean value to display "Whitespace" or "Not a whitespace" messages to the user.
+Generate preprocessor output `05.i`, find out the "true" (pun intended) nature of boolean values in C.
+Take a look at the assembly in GDB.
+Step through the code to analyze how it works.
+Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB.
+The source file should be named `05.goto.c` Rewrite the code to set the boolean variable in 32-bit x86 inline assembly.
+Name the source file `05.inline.c`.

-## GitHub Checkpoint #2, Part 1
+## GitHub Checkpoint #2, Part 1-2

-For the second GitHub Checkpoint, you need to prepare, commit, and push Problem 1 to your private course repository on GitHub.
+For the second GitHub Checkpoint, you need to prepare, commit, and push Problem 1 and 2 to your private course repository on GitHub.
 You have to get the repository from the instructor if you don't have one.
 Submit the last commit ID without any extra characters to Canvas, pointing to the snapshot where all the code is ready.
 You may create new commits and resubmit before the deadline multiple times.